 12..
 Never take your young children with you, unless you were specifically asked to bring them.
-Another exception to this rule is if it is a close family member with whom you want your children to become familiar.
-The reason for this is children are uncontrollable variables too.
+An exception to this rule is if it is a close family member with whom you want your children to become familiar.
+The reason for this is: children are uncontrollable variables.

 13..
 If a visitor arrives an hour after you arrived, wait for this person to sit down, acknowledge her, and after a couple of minutes, politely take your leave.
 Allow your hostess time to entertain someone else.

 14..
 If while visiting someone, their family member walks in, always acknowledge them with a cordial ‘hello’.
 Even if you have an unpleasant history with this person, you must always be polite and respectful.
 If you decide to leave, make sure to wait a few minutes before taking your leave.
 You don’t want to appear as if you are running.
 Make sure to have a polite and plausible excuse already available for such occurrences.